 |Throttling by Login||Enables rate limitation for logins and requests to verify credentials.|

 When a user exceeds the max failures per login, the login is shown in the Throttled logins list.
-To add a login to the whitelist and disable throttling for the affected user, click the Add to whitelist button.
+To disable throttling for the affected user, click the Add to list of trusted logins button.